PetrusCode/GestionEmpleados-Angular-Springboot-App/README.md

 # Requeriments

-You should configure your database in the properties files
+You should have node.js 14.17.0 or newer with npm to | ng serve | the angular application.